 A vampire, a castle, a candle, a ghost, poetry, a maiden, a shield, a European setting, a family secret, loyalty, a peasant, the Catholic Church, a romance, a cross, terror, a velvet curtain, a werewolf, science, a monk, a penny dreadful, madness, the moors, a highwayman, a novel, a priest, a horse, a churchyard, a nobleman, a tragedy, an old hag, a lake, a stolen necklace, the woods, a hero, an archway, a nighttime journey, a heroine, the mountains, a villain, a spell, a monastery, a storm, a mysterious past, a message, a silk dress, a turret, mould.

-If you’re happy with your Gothic tale, cool.
+If you’re happy with your Gothic tale, that’s great.
 If you’d like to try something different, take one or two of the words/themes you chose and turn it on its head.
 For example, I had:

 A maiden, a castle, a European setting and a highwayman.

-Instead of a maiden, my protagonist is going to be a self-assured journalist investigating some mysterious activity in a converted castle turned business premises of a major cooperation in Central Europe (wow, that was a long sentence).
-She encounters a difficulty on her journey there which, let’s say; has some serious complications for the job she’s about to do.
+Instead of a maiden, my protagonist is going to be a self-assured journalist.
+She’ll investigate mysterious activity in a converted castle turned business premises of a major cooperation in Central Europe.
+Let’s say she encounters a difficulty on her journey there which has some serious implications for the job she’s about to do.

 Historians generally agree that the skeleton of the modern-day Halloween comes in part from the Celtic festival of Samhain.
 Long before this culture predominated in the British Isles, some Neolithic tombs have been found to align with the sun on Halloween morning.